bentomhall/nih-system/homebrewery/world/player-options.md

 ### Weapon Specialization
 You are better than most at using the additional properties of your weapon.
 Choose two of the following options.
 You gain the bonus while wielding the weapons specified.
 If a wielded weapon qualifies for multiple bonuses, you must choose which bonus applies at the beginning of your turn--this choice lasts until the beginning of your next turn.
 If a bonus calls for a saving throw, the DC = 8 + your Dexterity modifier + your proficiency bonus.

-**Battering** (Greatclub, mace, sling, maul, morningstar, warhammer) Once per turn when you hit with a battering weapon, you can force the target to make a Strength saving throw by spending 1 STA.
+**Battering** (Greatclub, mace, sling, maul, morningstar, warhammer) Once per turn when you hit with a battering weapon, you can force the target to make a Strength saving throw.
 On a failed save, the target is knocked prone.
 In addition, on a miss you still deal damage equal to your Dexterity modifier unless the d20 result was a 1.
 **Cleaving** (Sickle, battleaxe, glaive, greataxe, scimitar) Once per turn when you hit with a Cleaving weapon, you can attempt to carry some of the damage onto another target within your reach.
 If you do so, compare the initial attack roll to the new target's AC.
 If it hits, they take the same damage as the initial target, not including any non-weapon damage sources (such as spell effects).
 By spending 1 STA, you can attempt the cleave attack even if you miss.
 If you do so, make a new attack roll against the secondary target.
 **Light** The additional attack made when fighting with two light weapons does not require your bonus action but can only be made once per turn.
 When you hit with this attack, you add your ability modifier to the damage dealt.
 **Loading** You ignore the normal effect of this property.
-Instead, when you hit with an attack from a loading weapon and drop the target to 0 HP, you can choose to have the bolt pass through at a creature behind the slain creature by spending 1 STA.
-The closest creature on a 5' wide line connecting you to the slain creature and extending 30' behind him acts as the new target.
+Instead, when you hit with an attack from a loading weapon and drop the target to zero hit points, you can choose to have the bolt pass through the target at a creature behind the slain creature by spending 1 STA.
+The closest creature on a 5 foot wide line connecting you to the slain creature and extending 30 feet  behind him acts as the new target.
 Make an attack at disadvantage against that creature.
 If it hits, it takes damage as normal from the attack.
 **Parrying** (greatsword, halberd, longsword) While wielding a parrying weapon and are the target of an attack from a source you can see, you can use your reaction to increase your armor class against the triggering attack by your proficiency bonus, potentially causing the attack to miss.
-**Precise** (dagger, pike, rapier, shortsword, war pick) You score a critical hit with a precise weapon on an 19 or 20.
+**Precise** (dagger, pike, rapier, shortsword, war pick) You score a critical hit with a precise weapon on a 19 or 20.
 **Thrown** You can draw thrown weapons as part of the attack.
 In addition, the damage die increases by one step when thrown and you do not suffer disadvantage out to the long range of the attack.
 **Two-handed** While wielding a two-handed weapon, you can choose to forgo your proficiency bonus to the attack roll.
 If you still hit, you can add twice your proficiency bonus to the damage dealt.
 This does not stack with the Great Weapon Master feat.
 \page
 ### Spellcasting
 By the time you reach 2nd level, you have learned to befriend the kami, teaching them to do magical tricks (in the form of spells) in exchange for your personal aether.
-See chapter 10 of the Player’s Handbook for the general rules of spellcasting and the end of this entry for the Bounty Hunter spell list.
+See chapter 10 of the Player's Handbook for the general rules of spellcasting and the end of this entry for the Bounty Hunter spell list.

 #### Preparing and Casting Spells
 The Bounty hunter table shows how many spell points you have to cast your spells and do other magical tasks.
 To cast a spell that requires aether, you must expend spell points equal to its cost or greater (effectively casting it from a higher level slot).
 You regain all expended spell points when you finish a long rest.